MGC018 Versus Androgen Receptor Axis-targeted Therapy in Participants With Metastatic Castration Resistant Prostate Cancer (Tamarack)

 - Best PSA percent change [ Time Frame: Every 4 weeks throughout study participation, up to 2 years ]

-- Time to first symptomatic skeletal event (SSE) in Phase 3 [ Time Frame: Every 4 weeks throughout the study, up to 2 years ]An SSE is defined as any of the following events: new symptomatic pathological fracture, requirement for radiation therapy to relieve bone pain, spinal cord compression, or tumor-related orthopedic surgical intervention.
+- Time to first symptomatic skeletal event (SSE) [ Time Frame: Every 4 weeks throughout the study, up to 2 years ]An SSE is defined as any of the following events: new symptomatic pathological fracture, requirement for radiation therapy to relieve bone pain, spinal cord compression, or tumor-related orthopedic surgical intervention.
 The time to first SSE is defined as the time from the date of randomization to the first occurrence of SSE.

 - Number of participants with adverse event (AEs), serious AEs (SAEs), and AEs leading to study treatment discontinuation. [ Time Frame: Throughout the study, up to 2 years ]